Scholarly Reassignment - Coastal Carolina University

 Deadlines

-• Upon returning from scholarly reassignment, the applicant must be able to perform one full year of service at an equal or higher level to the University.
+• Following completion of Scholarly Reassignment leave, the applicant must be eligible to serve for at least one year at an equal or higher level at the University.

 Instructions to Applicant

-Complete the online application by the proper deadline cited above (see the application link on this page).
+Complete the online application by the proper deadline indicated above (see the application link on this page).

 The major components of the application are: